 Discounted art supplies.
 Students receive a materials list in their acceptance packet.
 Materials may be purchased in advance directly from a Florentine art supply store called, Zecchi.
 Students will find their supplies waiting for them in their studio upon arrival in Florence.

-See more of Simone’s work in the Alumni Gallery and at www.simonemoritz.com
+See more of Janne’s work in the Alumni Gallery or at www.jannejart.com

 Minimum enrollment requirement for all studio workshops is 5.
 Students will be notified if this number is not reached 60 days before the first day of class.
 At that time, they will be given the choice of either enrolling in another workshop, availability permitting, or having their payment refunded.
 Students may continue to apply to workshops even after the deadline and through the first day of the course.

 The Florence Academy of Art reserves the right to substitute instructors of any course at the last minute or during the session.
 Once you apply and are accepted, you will receive an acceptance packet via email with information on housing, materials and payment of the non-refundable deposit due immediately to hold your place.
 The balance must be received two months before the first day of class.
 No refunds will be given for cancellation after payment of the balance.

 The Florence Academy of Art endeavors to provide an educational environment conducive to encouraging the artistic talents of each student.
 This requires that all students respect the policies of the Academy, its instructors, and the other students in the program.
 By enrolling in the Academy, students agree to subscribe to these policies as contained in the Student Handbook available on this website.